ColNet: Collaborative Optimization in Decentralized Federated Multi-task Learning Systems: Deployment and Evaluation

 \textbf{Task heterogeneity} is more complex, as clients may work on entirely different tasks (e.g., image classification and object detection), each requiring distinct final layers, loss functions, and optimizers.
 Dividing the model into a shared backbone and task-specific layer can facilitate aggregation in this scenario.
 The \textbf{CelebA} dataset \cite{liu2015faceattributes} is used to evaluate task heterogeneity.
 It contains over 200,000 face images with up to 40 binary attributes and five landmark annotations, making it suitable for multiple tasks, including face attribute recognition and landmark detection \cite{woubie2024maintaining,rasouli2020fedgan,mortaheb2022fedgradnorm}.

-Two distinct task groups are defined: one performs \textbf{multi-label face attribute classification}, and the other conducts \textbf{face landmark detection}.
-A subset of 40\% of the dataset is split evenly between the groups (in total 80\%), with each group’s clients receiving equal shares, and the remaining 20\% subsets of data are used for testing.
-Clients then partition their data into 80\% training and 20\% validation while sharing a common test set per group.
-Random rotation and horizontal flips help combat overfitting.
+To simulate task heterogeneity, two distinct task groups are defined: \textbf{multi-label face attribute classification} and \textbf{face landmark detection}.
+A subset comprising 80\% of the dataset is used for training/validation, created by first selecting 40\% for each task group and assigning it evenly across that group’s clients; the remaining 20\% serves as a common test set.
+Each client then partitions its local portion into 80\% training and 20\% validation.
+Standard augmentations (random rotation and horizontal flips) are applied to mitigate overfitting.